mykalamos/Programming/OOP/SOLID.md

 ## (D)ependency Inversion
 - *Depend in the direction of abstraction.
 High level modules should not depend upon low level details.*
+- The general should not depend on the particular